imranhsayed/cg-blocks/README.md

 ## Installation

 1. Download the zipped plugin.
 Unzip the plugin.
-Rename the plugin directory from 'cg-blocks-master' to 'cg-blocks'.
+Rename the plugin directory from `cg-blocks-master` to `cg-blocks`.
    Zip the renamed plugin directory
 2. Navigate to the __Plugins > Add new__ screen in your WordPress administrative dashboard.
 3. Click __Add New__ at the top of the page.